Vheissu/aurelia-google-maps/README.md

 - address: Provide an address that gets geocoded into latitude and longitude coordinates
 - zoom: A zoom value, default is 8
 - disableDefaultUI: A boolean of true or false.
 Default is false.
+- markers: An array of objects with `latitude` and `longitude` key/value pairs.

 ## Supported Events